Contrast-Security-OSS/contrast-sdk-java/gradle-plugin/README.md

 ## Tasks
-The `installAgent` task takes in your configuration as defined by the `contrastConfiguration` block and attaches the java agent to all Test tasks for your project.
-If no Agent is provided, the plugin will attempt to download the current Java Agent available on TeamServer, at the endpoint provided in the configuration.
+The plugin has configures two publicly available tasks.
+1. `resolveAgent` -> Uses credentials defined in the `contrastConfiguration` block and downloads an agent via the ContrastSDK.
+If an agent jar was provided in the `jarPath` field, the task will verify the agent has been located at the given path.
+2. `contrastCheck` -> Runs all configured `Test` tasks with the agent installed, and fails the build if any vulnerabilities are found for the application on TeamServer.

 ## Configuration